How Asset Based Loan Financing Works

 - Can be obtained quickly - Unlike other conventional loans that require a lot of documentation, ABLs are easy to obtain without hassles for as long as the company meets the lending criteria.

 - Financial stability - These loans can cushion a company going through hard economic times and quickly restore it to a stable financial state.
-This is due to the fact that they are given within a short period of time so as to increase the company's cash flow.
+It is due to the fact that they are given within a short period of time so as to increase the company's cash flow.

 - Easier to get compared to other types of loans - Realistically, it is easier to qualify for an ABL loan compared to other lines of credit.
-This is attributed to the fact that very few processes are involved.
+It is attributed to the fact that very few processes are involved.
 What needs to be considered is the financial position of the company and the value of the collateral used.

 - More flexible in terms of restrictions - Asset-based loans are very flexible when it comes to how the company spends it.
 It does not come with strings attached, like other loan forms.